Isa Boletini

 Isa Boletini ([isa bolɛˈtini]; 15 January 1864 – 23 or 24 January 1916) was an Albanian revolutionary commander and politician and rilindas from Kosovo.

 As a young man, he joined the Albanian nationalist League of Prizren and participated in a battle against Ottoman forces.
-After this, he was temporarily loyal to the Ottoman sultan and built a power base in the Mitrovica area.
-He served as the commander of Ottoman palace guards in Istanbul for four years (1902–06), returning with a land grant, officer rank and the command of the local militia.
-In 1909, he and other Kosovo Albanian chieftains, revolted against the Young Turk imposition of taxes on Muslims.
+After this, he built a power base in the Mitrovica area.
+In 1909, he and other Kosovo Albanian chieftains, revolted against the Turks imposition of taxes on Muslims.
 Next, he took an important role in the 1910 revolt against Ottoman rule, the Albanian revolt of 1912, then fought against the Montenegrin and Serbian armies in Kosovo.
-He participated in the Albanian Declaration of Independence in Vlorë (November 1912) and was then assigned as a diplomatic agent to the British (1913), and bodyguard of Prince William of Albania (1914).
+He participated in the Albanian Declaration of Independence in Vlorë (November 1912) and was then assigned as a diplomatic agent to the British (1913), and bodyguard of Prince Wilhelm of Albania (1914).
 He was killed during a shoot-out in Podgorica under unclear circumstances in January 1916.